-Assessing the Impact of COVID-19 on Cultural and Creative Sectors in the EU’s Partner Countries
+Impact of COVID-19 on CCS in Partners Countries

 The COVID-19 pandemic has deeply impacted economies, societies and political systems worldwide.
 Culture as a sector and international cultural relations have not been exempted either.
 Indeed, the social, political and economic characteristics of the pandemic have had deep implications for culture and its role in international relations.